Webinar

 Willem: All right.
 Another one that I really like: ‘How can you control the ad experiences if people want to change from one format to another?
 How can they do that?’

-Willem: Yes, and the Early Access Program, it's a good segue to another question.
-What is the link of the demo of server-guided ad insertion?
-So therefore we ask you to participate in the Early Access Program because it's not just a demo like we can do with the player, it's a collaboration of the client and the server side.
+Willem: Yes, and the Early Access Program, it's a good segue to another question: What is the link of the demo of Server-Guided Ad Insertion (SGAI)?
+So therefore we ask you to participate in the Early Access Program because it's not just a demo like we can do with the player, it's a collaboration of the Client-Side Ad Insertion (CSAI) and Server-Side Ad Insertion (SSAI).
 So sign up for the early access program and we can show you demos even with your streams.

 Willem: And we have another one – ‘Can I integrate it directly with my CMS?’

-Willem: And then we got another one: ‘Can we do client-side and server-side at the same time?’
-Well, I think that's what we are proposing with server-guided ad insertion.
-Well, you get at least the benefits of both server-side and client-side with a solution.
+Willem: And then we got another one: ‘Can we do Client-Side Ad Insertion (CSAI) and Server-Side Ad Insertion (SSAI) at the same time?’
+Well, I think that's what we are proposing with Server-Guided Ad Insertion (SGAI).
+Well, you get at least the benefits of both Client-Side Ad Insertion (CSAI) and Server-Side Ad Insertion (SSAI) with a solution.

 Willem: All right.